tux4kids/Tuxpaint-Android/README.md

 seems not support directory traverse operation well.

-Solution: All images and other resources will be compressed into tuxpaint.zip file in the assets folder.
-TuxPaintActivity java class will decompress tuxpaint.zip into /data/data/org.tuxpaint/files folder, then dir walk operation defined in dirwalk.c will work as supposed to load resource.
+Solution: All images and other resources will be compressed into tuxpaint.zip file in the assets folder. tuxpaintActivity java class will decompress tuxpaint.zip into /data/data/org.tuxpaint/files folder, then dir walk operation defined in dirwalk.c will work as supposed to load resource.

 Issue 7: How to save pictures.